suvasishm/speechapi-response-parser/README.md

 1. Create a bucket into Google cloud storage

-2. Upload the file audio file into the bucket
+2. Upload the audio file (converted if required) into the bucket

 ### Request and response